 In the past, you would use the “Volume Mixer” experience, but on the latest version of Windows 10, the advanced sound settings are integrated into the Settings app.

-Adjust sound for a specific app using Settings
+Adjust sound for a specific app on Windows 10

-Lower or raise the volume for an app individually using these steps:
+To lower or raise the volume for an app individually on Windows 10, use these steps:

 Open Settings on Windows 10.